nasa/cumulus/docs/upgrade-notes/rds-phase-3-data-migration-guidance.md

 ## Immediate Actions

-1. Re-review the issues described here <insert link to granule write issues>.
+1. Re-review the issues described above
     - GHRC was able to scope the affected granules to specific collections, which makes the recovery process much easier.
 This may not be an option for all DAACs.

 2. If you have not ingested granules or performed partial granule updates on affected Cumulus versions (questions 1 and 2 on the survey), no action is required.
 You may update to the latest version of Cumulus.

-3. One option to ensure your Postgres data matches Dynamo is running the data-migration lambda (see links below for instructions) before updating to the latest Cumulus version if both of the following are true:
+3. One option to ensure your Postgres data matches Dynamo is running the data-migration lambda (see below for instructions) before updating to the latest Cumulus version if both of the following are true:
     - you have ingested granules using an affected Cumulus version
     - your DAAC has not had any operations that updated an existing granule with an empty files array (granule.files = [])